Gluten Free Travel: Eat Safely As a Celiac, Anywhere in the World

 For roughly the price of an appetizer, you can travel safely, with less anxiety as a celiac — and eat well while you do so.

-These cards will not only explain your needs as a strictly gluten free diner, but also address cross contamination using local food names to get exactly the meal you want and need.
+These cards will not only explain your needs as a strictly gluten free diner, but also address cross-contact using local food names to get exactly the meal you want and need.

 Gluten Free restaurant cards for travel